As border rule change looms, Mexico frets about U.S. immigration strategy

 The United States has said it will on May 23 end the so-called Title 42 order issued during the coronavirus pandemic in 2020 that has effectively shut down the U.S. asylum system at its shared 2,000-mile border with Mexico.

-Title 42 allowed U.S. authorities to quickly expel undocumented migrants to Mexico.
-But its removal risks pushing the record number of migrants attempting to enter the United States higher still, officials and politicians said.
+Title 42 has allowed U.S. authorities to quickly expel migrants to Mexico, and its removal risks pushing the record number of migrants attempting to enter the United States higher still, officials and politicians said.

-"The flow of migrants we have now is already out of control," said Rosa Maria Gonzalez, a lawmaker from the center-right opposition National Action Party representing the northern border state of Tamaulipas who heads the lower house of Congress migration committee.
+"The flow of migrants we have now is already out of control," said Rosa Maria Gonzalez, a lawmaker from Mexico's center-right opposition National Action Party who represents the northern border state of Tamaulipas and heads the lower house of Congress migration committee.

 Gonzalez said she expected more people to try to get into the United States when Title 42 ends, and urged Washington to improve migrants' access to the U.S. labor market and speed up processing of asylum requests to ease pressure on the border.

-Mexico's government, which never favored Trump's hardline immigration stance, has looked on warily as U.S. President Joe Biden sought to adopt more moderate policies, mindful that the changing signals could fire up more people to make the journey.
+Mexico's government, which never favored the hardline immigration stance of former U.S. President Donald Trump, has looked on warily as his successor Joe Biden has sought to adopt more moderate policies, mindful that the changing signals could fire up more people to make the journey.

-So far the U.S. government has not proposed to Mexico any additional measures to address the likely outcomes of doing away with Title 42, and that needs to be addressed, a Mexican official said, speaking on condition of anonymity to talk frankly.
+So far the U.S. government has not proposed to Mexico any additional measures to address the likely outcomes of doing away with Title 42, and that needs to be addressed, a Mexican official said, speaking on condition of anonymity.

 The official made the comments before the arrival of Julieta Valls Noyes, a senior U.S. migration official, who flew to Mexico this week for talks due to last until the weekend.